debsign

 debsign mimics the signing aspects (and bugs) of dpkg-buildpackage(1).

-replace the original values in the .changes file.
+original values in the parent file.

-.changes file to look for in the parent directory.
+name of the .changes file to look for in the parent directory.

 If a .commands file is specified it is first validated (see the details